This post may contain affiliate links. Please read my disclosure policy for more details.

 I love to keep this flavorsome vegan pasta salad simple, but it’s actually a terrific versatile recipe.
 Here are a few variations that taste delicious along with the fresh tomatoes.

-- You can swap basil for arugula, fresh parsley or fresh thyme
+- You can use arugula, fresh parsley or fresh thyme instead of basil

 - Add olives, anchovies or even capers for an extra punch of flavor